ProjetsPL/treehouse-theme/collections/_posts/us/how-to-clean-an-iron-best-proven-methods-for-iron-cleaning.md

 ### A burnt iron plate?
 Just use cooking salt

 Salt is a good way to clean any type of iron.
-Place a piece of parchment paper or newpaper on an even, flat surface.
-Then pur some salt on it and press a hot iron to it.
-Rub it on the salted surface - the dirt is going to dissapear after a few minutes.
+Place a piece of parchment paper or newspaper on an even, flat surface.
+Then pour some salt on it and press a hot iron.
+Rub it against the salted surface - the dirt is going to dissapear after a few minutes.

 ## How to clean an iron with a ceramic plate?